A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: The dnipro Corpus

 \subsection{Data Acquisition}

-\textsc{dnipro} is a corpus spanning 31 months of daily data collection, from February 1, 2022 to August 31, 2024.
+\textsc{dnipro} comprises \textit{31 months} of continuous daily data collection (Feb.
+1, 2022 -- Aug.
+31, 2024).
 To identify articles with substantive coverage of the Russo-Ukrainian conflict, we employ a tiered strategy.
 For outlets with dedicated sections or labels related to the war, we collect all articles published under those categories.
 Where available, we also extract articles tagged with conflict-specific metadata (e.g., ``Ukraine conflict'', ``special military operation'', ``Russia-Ukraine war'').
 For sources lacking such taxonomies, we apply keyword-based filtering to isolate relevant content.
 However, some sources impose significant restrictions on retrospective API-based keyword searches.
 In these cases, we obtain the older articles directly through web browsers, operating within the scope of respective terms of service and copyright restrictions.
 To ensure quality control, we manually validate stratified random samples across sources, languages, and time periods throughout the acquisition process.

-\textbf{English-language ``Western'' media} from the US and the United Kingdom, namely \textit{The Financial Times} (FT) and \textit{Cable News Network} (CNN), were included as part of the Western bloc, reflecting the perspectives of countries with significant political, economic, and military involvement in the conflict.
-These outlets serve domestic and international audiences and are central to understanding how Western-aligned narratives are constructed and disseminated.
+{ } \textbf{English-language ``Western'' media} from the United States and the United Kingdom, namely \textit{The Financial Times} (FT) and \textit{Cable News Network} (CNN), were included as part of the Western bloc, reflecting the perspectives of countries with significant political, economic, and military involvement in the conflict.
+These outlets serve domestic and international audiences, and offer central platforms to help us understand how Western-aligned narratives are constructed and disseminated.
 No additional filtering of articles is done by search queries as these media houses offer dedicated sections for content related to the Russo-Ukrainian war.
-We collect a total of 5,760 and 4,218 articles from CNN and FT, respectively.
+We collect a total of 5{,}760 and 4{,}218 articles from CNN and FT, respectively.